 3. Apartments/Homes/Air BnB

 Booking your stay in someone else’s home is another option.
 Perfect for large groups who want the whole place to themselves.
-Great for digital nomads looking for flexibility, privacy or a nice working space.
+Great for digital nomads looking for flexibility, privacy, or nice working space.

 4. Free Accommodation